 Other factors for landlords to consider when choosing questions to ask rental references

 Reviewing applicants can be a difficult process.
-Choosing the best questions to ask rental references goes a long ways in assuring that you choose the best tenants.
+Choosing the best questions to ask references for a tenant goes a long ways in assuring that you choose the best tenants.
 Here are other considerations when searching out the right tenant for your property.

 Applicant consent: Many landlords don’t know they must legally get consent to contact references, and many references will require proof.
 We recommend using an application that also grants that permission once it’s signed.